handsomevictor/kaiko-storage-download-tool/readme.md

         'aws_arn': 'iam::100000052685:user/zhenning.li'
     }
     ```
+2. Update the main.py to change and include what you want to download.
-2. Check the result stored in ~/database_wasabi_mfa
+3. Check the result stored in ~/database_wasabi_mfa

 # AWS S3